benahm/ApexDataFramework/docs/advanced/QB/WHERE.md

   ```sql
   SELECT Name FROM Account WHERE Name=:myListOfNames
   ```
-QB support only one bind variable
+QB supports only one bind variable